 The carbon dioxide content of the atmosphere is gradually and steadily increasing.
 The graph shows the CO2 concentration at the summit of Mauna Loa in Hawaii from 1958 through 1999.
 The values are in parts per million (ppm).
 The seasonal fluctuation is caused by the increased uptake of CO2 by plants in the summer.
-(By the spring of 2012, its concentration had risen to 397 ppm.)
+(In 2013, its concentration had risen to 396 ppm.)

 The increase in CO2 probably began with the start of the industrial revolution.
 Samples of air trapped over the centuries in the glacial ice of Greenland show no change in CO2 content until 300 years ago.Since measurements of atmospheric CO2 began late in the nineteenth century, its concentration has risen over 20%.
 This increase is surely "anthropogenic"; that is, caused by human activities: